RTurney/CV/README.md

 Junior full stack developer with an interest in backend development.
 I am looking for a role which will allow me to further consolidate and develop my programming knowledge, as well as gain exposure to current business practices.

-I have recently switched from a career in Biological sciences to software development with the aid of Makers 12 week bootcamp.
-I am a driven and
+I have recently switched from a career in Biological sciences to software development with the aid of Makers 12-week bootcamp.
+I am a driven and hardworking individual with a keen mind for problem solving.
+I believe I have excellent communication skills, both written and spoken, priding myself on my ability to help others understand complex or difficult concepts.

 ## [Projects](#projects):